FWD Recover First is a critical illness plan that offers protection against illnesses, impairment, injuries, and disabilities.

 - Recovery support is another incredible feature of this plan that allows for a second medical opinion and emotional support as you recover.

-My Take on FWD’s Recover First
+My Review of the FWD’s Recover First

 The FWD Recover First is ideal if you are looking for a CI plan that is not complicated but offers basic coverage.